robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 ![svc user add](images/svc_user-add.png)

  > <span style="color:red;"> !!!
 WARNING !!! </span> during the user creation, `freeIPA` does not require to set a password, however *authentik* will need it to bind to the *LDAP* server.
-Remeber to set a password (in a test environment like this also a simple one as `12345678` is fine).
+Remember to set a password (in a test environment like this also a simple one as `12345678` is fine).
 Remember to fill it out even for future users.

  > <span style="color:red">  !!!
 WARNING !!! </span> now it's unimportant, but you can set the `$HOME` and `shell` of the user from here.